osu-cdme/cdme-scangen/README.md

 ## Attributions

-This infrastucture heavily uses [pyslm](https://github.com/drlukeparry/pyslm/), which is built by [@drlukeparry](https://github.com/drlukeparry).
-Note that we've done some renaming to make this closer to other bits of our architecture, particularly the OASIS framework.
+This infrastucture makes heavy use of the [pyslm](https://github.com/drlukeparry/pyslm/) library written by [@drlukeparry](https://github.com/drlukeparry).